What are the effects of interest rates on the stock market?

 How to take a position on interest rates

-You can speculate on the future direction of interest rates in the short-term using leverage derivatives like CFDs.
+You can speculate on the future direction of interest rates in the short-term using leverage derivatives like spread bets and CFDs.
 You can go long or short to hedge against other investments that may be affected by changes in the interest rates such as mortgage repayments.

 To get started, follow these steps: